Cara915/addisoncountyfielddays/content/exhibits/Handmowing_Field_Crops.md

 # FIELD CROPS
+## NEW CROPS SUPERINTENDENT: Abigail Augraten-abigail.augraten@uvm.edu

-ENTRY DEADLINE: Monday before the fair - ALL Products in by 12:00 Noon
+ENTRY DEADLINE: Monday, August 7, 2023-All Products in by 12:00 noon

 ## Rules
 1. Limit one (1) entry in each class.
 All entries must be produced on the exhibitor’s farm.